 The best treatment involves identifying and treating the underlying injury.
 Ultrasound is a powerful diagnostic tool as muscle, ligament, and tendon injuries are easily identified and avoid MRI imaging and the risk of viral infection.
 Steroids are toxic and should be avoided.
 PRP and stem cells are viable and effective treatment options (8).
-The Centeno-Schultz Clinic are experts in the diagnosis and treatment of ilium pain.
+The Centeno-Schultz Clinic are experts in the diagnosis and treatment of ilium and iliac crest pain.

 If you have exhausted conservative care and still are plagued by iliac crest pain, please schedule a Telemedicine consultation with a board-certified, fellowship-trained physician who can review your history, prior treatments, and current imaging and discuss regenerative options to get you back into the game.